 “The Morrison Government is targeting the people who are making money exploiting Australia’s students,” said Mr Tehan.

-A USyd submission to the Higher Education Standards Panel in March urged more expansive powers for TEQSA to address the weaknesses of comparable authorities in New Zealand.
+A USyd submission to the Higher Education Standards Panel back in March urged more expansive powers for TEQSA to address the weaknesses of comparable authorities in New Zealand.

 Under the law, the Tertiary Education Quality and Standards Agency (TEQSA) will be given the power to investigate and prosecute offenders, and disable access to websites promoting such services.